ocaml-sf/learn-ocaml/docs/tutorials/step-8.md

 Each declaration in **depend.txt** is a single line containing the relative path of an *.ml* or *.mli* file.
 The order of the *.ml* declarations specifies the order in which each module is loaded in the grading environment.

 By default each dependency *foo.ml* is isolated in a module *Foo*, which can be constrained by the content of an optional signature file *foo.mli*.
-Furthermore, we can add an annotation `@included` at the beginning of a file *foo.ml* to denote that all the bindings of *foo.ml* is are evaluated in the toplevel environment (and not in a module *Foo*).
+Furthermore, we can add an annotation `@included` at the beginning of a file *foo.ml* to denote that all the bindings of *foo.ml* are evaluated in the toplevel environment (and not in a module *Foo*).

 Note that when you edited an *.ml* or *.mli* dependency file which is not defined at the root of your exercice directory, the change will not be applied.
 In this case a simple shell command `$ touch test.ml` refresh the exercise.